ibrahimmkhalid/ultralytics/docs/en/datasets/segment/index.md

 ### Dataset YAML format

-The Ultralytics framework uses a YAML file format to define the dataset and model configuration for training Detection Models.
+The SFDT_Ibrahim framework uses a YAML file format to define the dataset and model configuration for training Detection Models.
 Here is an example of the YAML format used for defining a detection dataset:

 ```yaml
 # Train/val/test sets as 1) dir: path/to/imgs, 2) file: path/to/imgs.txt, or 3) list: [path/to/imgs1, path/to/imgs2, ..]